Skip to main content

 Now here's the honest part.
 A bad year does have consequences.
 Your client's next renewal will reflect the claims experience.
 Their loss pick goes up, their costs go up, and if it's a significant year, their collateral requirement may get reviewed.
 That's not a punishment.
 That's how a transparent, performance-based model works.
 The captive shows your client exactly what happened, why their costs are adjusting, and what they can do about it.

 Here's what actually determines how well a client weathers a bad year.
 The culture they had around safety and risk management before it happened.
-The clients who are proactive about loss control, who take safety seriously, who use the captive's resources to get better every year, those clients have bad years occasionally too.
+The clients who are proactive about loss control, who take safety seriously and who use the captive's resources to improve every year occasionally have bad years, too.
 But they recover faster, their losses are better documented, and their next renewal doesn't shock them.

 The captive is a long-term model.
 One year, good or bad, is a data point.
 Not a verdict.